Nickodhiambo/Insurance-Claim-Data-Pipeline/README.md

 ## 📖 Overview

-This is a Data Processing Pipeline for Insurance Claims The pipeline ingests claim data from **two heterogeneous EMR sources** (`Alpha` in CSV and `Beta` in JSON), normalizes them into a common schema, evaluates **resubmission eligibility** using defined business rules, and outputs:
+This is a Data Processing Pipeline for Insurance Claims.
+The pipeline ingests claim data from **two heterogeneous EMR sources** (`Alpha` in CSV and `Beta` in JSON), normalizes them into a common schema, evaluates **resubmission eligibility** using defined business rules, and outputs:

 * A structured list of **eligible resubmission candidates** (`resubmission_candidates.json`)